Working with Jobs

 Jobs take Inputs in the form of Resources, execute tasks that perform the operations necessary and then produce a result i.e. Output(s).
 Now these Outputs can become Inputs to other jobs and so on forming a dependency-based, event-driven DevOps Assembly Line.

-shippable.jobs.yml that is committed to source control in your Sync repository.
+shippable.yml, that is committed to source control in your sync repository.

-shippable.jobs.yml and this file is added to the root of a source control repository.
+shippable.yml, and this file is added to a source control repository, which we call your sync repository..
 All user permissions that users have on the repo is carried over to the objects defined in the YML.
-For example, if user 1 has read access he/she will only have read access to Jobs defined in the repo.
+For example, if user 1 has read access he/she will only have read access to jobs defined in the repo.

-syncRepo using the UI.
-Detailed step by step instructions are here
+shippable.yml is committed to a repository, you will have to add it to Shippable through the UI.
+Detailed step by step instructions are here .

 You can pause any jobs in your pipeline by right-clicking on the job, and clicking Pause Jobs.
 Paused jobs are never triggered automatically, irrespective of yml configuration.
 You can unpause a paused job to resume automatic triggers.